Resources Toolkit

 Beyond Housing Resources

-The Virtual Help Desk will be available Monday-Friday from 9 a.m.-5 p.m.
-Students will be able to get immediate assistance with not only Financial Aid & Scholarship questions but also University Bursar's Office questions that relate to student accounts/billing.
-You can access the virtual student financial center through the FA&S website.
+The Cal Coast Student Financial Center Virtual Help Desk is available Monday-Friday from 9 a.m.-4 p.m.
+Students will be able to get immediate assistance with not only financial aid and scholarship questions but also University Bursar's Office questions that relate to student accounts/billing.
+You can access the virtual student financial center through the Cal Coast Student Financial Center website.

 UBO provides information and deadlines on financial aid disbursement, tuition, fees, and loans.